-The preliminary proposal should follow the general sections of a full proposal narrative and address the Project Justification, Project Work Plan, and Project Results and Impact.
-For LB21, it must also include a Diversity Plan.
+The preliminary proposal should follow the general sections of a full proposal narrative and include an: Introduction, Project Justification, Project Work Plan, Optional Diversity Plan, Project Results, and Budget Summary.

-Some elements you will want to address in your preliminary proposal include clearly identifying the project director and any project partners - this can easily and quickly be done in the first sentence: Institution X and Institution Y will partner together to make A or accomplish B. They request \$Z from IMLS.
-We recommend foregoing lengthy introductions and getting directly into the meat of what your project is all about in the first sentence or two.
+Some elements you will want to address in your preliminary proposal include clearly identifying any project partners and the purpose of the project - this can easily and quickly be done in the first sentences of the Introduction: Institution X and Institution Y will partner together to make A or accomplish B. They request \$Z from IMLS.
+We recommend foregoing lengthy introductions and getting directly into the substance of what your project is all about in the first sentence or two.

 In your project justification, you will want to ground your project in current and relevant research and practice.
+Please be succinct and provide data that supports your statements.

 You will want to give an outline of your proposed work plan - what will it look like and how will it be accomplished.
 If it's a research proposal, you must articulate specific research questions and describe your data collection and analysis methods.
-You should make clear the relevance of your project to the program goal and also demonstrate the potential far-reaching impact and projected outcomes of your work.